team-plask/3d-mcp/README.md

 ### Render Tools

-Render tools manage the rendering process:
+Render tools provide a semantic interface for the rendering process:

 - Setting up rendering parameters
 - Managing materials and textures